Dr. Kristin L. Krueger

 Paleontology work in Wyoming’s Great Divide Basin.
 Fire ants collect fossil teeth and add them to their nest.
 I’m carefully picking teeth even though angry fire ants are in attack mode.
 (THAT’S how much I love teeth!).

-In review: El Zaatari S and Krueger KL.
+In press El Zaatari S, Krueger KL, and Hublin, Jean-Jacques.
 Dental microwear texture analysis and the diet of the Scladina child.
 In: Tousaint M and Bonjean, D, editors.
 The Juvenile Neanderthal Facial Remains from Scladina Cave (Belgium).
 Liège: Études et Recherches Archéologiques de l’Université de Liège.

 2014 Krueger KL.
 Contrasting the Ipiutak and Tigara: evidence from incisor microwear texture analysis.
 In: Hilton C, Auerbach B, and Cowgill L, editors.
 The Foragers of Point Hope: Bioarchaeology on the Edge of the Alaskan Arctic.
 Cambridge: Cambridge University Press.

 2013 Hlusko LJ, Carlson J, Guatelli-Steinberg D, Krueger KL, Mersey B, Ungar P, & Defleur A. Neanderthal teeth from Moula Guercy, Ardèche, France.
 American Journal of Physical Anthropology 151(3): 477-491, doi: 10.1002/ajpa.22291.